 New destinations in Thailand: Krabi and Ko Phi Phi Island (December 2018/January 2019).

-The most interesting and inspiring photo story of this year is “Ice Love: Lake Baikal” – A Thai Girl Winter Adventure in Siberia.
+The most inspiring adventure and photo story of this year is “Ice Love: Lake Baikal” – A Thai Girl Winter Adventure in Siberia.

 “Traveling in Siberia is the most adventure fully trip for all the travel lovers.
 The weather condition of this place is Extreme.
 The temperature is always down below zero degrees.
 Enjoy the sunset sitting on the ice and freezing wind.
 I just fall in love with this trip, and all the pictures you have taken on your trip make me excited.
 I am also a traveler and I am going to many places all over the world.
 This trip is a great inspiration for all.
 Thanks for sharing this one.” – Laura Williamson, Water Kayaks.